 Maca root was domesticated during the pre-Inca around 3800 B.C, with primitive cultivars of Maca being found in archaeological sites dating back to 1600 B.C.
 It continued to be cultivated by the Inca centuries ago as a valuable nutritious dietary staple and adaptogen.

-For the Andean Indians today, Maca Root is still a valuable commodity.
+For the indigenous peoples of the Andes today, Maca Root is still a valuable commodity.
 It is also an important staple in the diets of the indigenous peoples because it has one of the highest nutritional values of any food crop grown in the region.